hextobin/dps-react-assessment/notes.md

   -for the breweries, I'm just grabbing a bunch of breweries and then filtering the ones out that don't have images

 -going to use similar component structure for breweries

+-all beers and breweries have images now

+-can now link to beer page with correct uri formatting for the endpoint api